Les Nessman: Les at WKRP

 Les is one of the station's oldest employees and frequently used to lampoon or draw attention to outdated stereotypes and prejudices, often acting as a minor antagonist to the other characters (albeit one who frequently sees the error of his ways).
 He insistently refers to black DJ Venus Flytrap as "a negro" and expresses surprise and confusion when he fails to embody the stereotypes with which Les was raised.
 Les also initially attempts to sabotage junior reporter Bailey Quarters' career due to his belief that only men should work in the field; although he eventually becomes supportive of Bailey becoming a fully-fledged member of WKRP's news team, he still occasionally bristles at her higher level of competence, and on one occasion plagiarizes a story she had been working on.
 Les also maintains a 50s-era McCarthyist worldview in which Communists have infiltrated all walks of American life and are a persistent threat to the nation; several of his news broadcasts devolve into rants advocating America to bomb its enemies "off the map."

 The episode "Les on a Ledge" features a distraught Les standing outside one of the station's windows in an apparent suicide attempt after he is accused of being homosexual and therefore banned from the Riverfront Stadium locker room (the episode does not specify whether it was from the Reds or Bengals).
-The rest of the characters try to figure the situation out and talk him off the ledge, with the unidentified player who made the original comment eventually calling Les to apologize.
+The rest of the characters try to figure the situation out and talk him off the ledge, with Bruce, the player who made the original comment, eventually calling Les to apologize.

 Les is prominently featured in WKRP's most famous episode, "Turkeys Away" (season 1, episode 7), in which he reports on what turns into a disastrous station promotion, evoking Herbert Morrison's emotional description of the 1937 Hindenburg disaster.
 This scene is widely acknowledged to be one of the funniest moments in television history.
 In an apparent in-joke reference to Alfred Hitchcock's movie The Birds in which a near victim is trapped by birds in a phone booth, Nessman saves himself from being ganged up on by the turkeys by taking refuge in a phone booth.
 A running gag is that Nessman's reporting ends in disaster: in "The Airplane Show" episode, Nessman is taken "hostage" by a crazy veteran pilot who wants to draw attention to peoples' indifference to Veterans Day.